Background Check Compliance in Asia: What Employers Must Know

 No. Access and permissibility vary significantly by jurisdiction and sector.

 Generally not.
-Consent language may need jurisdiction-specific adaptation.
+Consent language may require jurisdiction-specific adaptation.

-It may be permissible when limited to public content and applied proportionately, but legal sensitivity varies by jurisdiction.
+It may be permissible when limited to public content and applied proportionately.

-Ultimately, the employer retains responsibility for lawful processing of candidate data, even when using third-party providers.
+Ultimately the employer retains responsibility for lawful processing of candidate data.

 Final Strategic Takeaway